 Passports – check if you need to renew

-- Please ensure that your passport has a minimum of six months validity remaining on the date of your arrival into an EU country.
+- Please ensure that your passport has a minimum of three months validity remaining on the date of your arrival into an EU country.
 Here is a useful tool to help check your passport validity.

 - Your passport needs to have been issued less than 10 years ago.